ethereumgeek/worldgame/README.md

 gnome-terminal -e "ganache-cli -d" sudo truffle test
 ```

-It's best to run ganache-cli without the "-b" option for testing to speed things up.

 The password is "password" for both sudo and metamask on this Virtual Box